CieloHX/DongTai-Doc-en/doc/tutorial/intro.md

 ## DongTai IAST

-> Empowering DevSecOps productivity with an easier and secure way
+> Empowering DevSecOps Productivity with an Easier and Secure Way

 ### Introduction